 This is how most college guys people get laid -

-One day, a mutual friend tells the guy or girl that other one "thinks their hot", "likes them" or encourages one to speak to the other.
+- One day, a mutual friend tells the guy or girl that the other one "thinks they're hot", "likes them" or encourages one to speak to the other.

-This is how it happens in high school, college and most every other facet of life for the average guy (and for guys that are good with women - they move faster).
+This is how it happens in high school, college and almost every other facet of life for the average guy (and for guys that are good with women - they move faster).